stanford-cs348k/asst2-convlayer/README.md

-# CS348K Optional Assignment 2: Efficient MobileNet Conv Layer Evaluation #
+# CS348K Assignment 2: Efficient MobileNet Conv Layer Evaluation #

-__Note that this is an optional assignment, and can be used to add extra credit to your other assignments or final project.__

 In this assignment you will implement a layer of a CNN.
 In particular, this assignment is restricted to the evaluation of a single convolutional layer of the network.
 See https://arxiv.org/abs/1704.04861 for more details about the full network.
 Also, unlike the camera RAW assignment, this assignemnt is focused on efficiency.
 Your code will be evaluated on how fast it runs.